stringtheorys/Space_Cadets/README.md

 The challenge was to create esoteric programming language, I developped an interpreter for a language called Paintf*ck.
-Paintf*ck is related to Smallf*ck and Brainf*ck in the style however has a 2d output grid
+Paintf*ck is related to Smallf*ck and Brainf*ck in the style however has a 2d output grid The language is Turing-complete over an infinite grid.
+If given a finite grid as in the prototype interpreter, it acts like a finite state machine.

 The Commands